panoply/vscode-liquid/readme.md

 ### Liquid in JSON, YAML and Markdown

-Liquid tags, comments and object grammars are injected into JSON, YAML and Markdown languages but external code regions and anything which requires an embedded language reference is excluded.
-There is no need to use a `.liquid` suffix on these file names in order for syntax highlighting of Liquid to be applied, it will work out of the box.
+Liquid tags, comments and object grammars are injected into JSON, YAML and Markdown languages.
+External language code regions and anything which requires an embedded language (ie: `{% schema %}`) are excluded.
+There is no need to use a `.liquid` suffix on these file names in order for Liquid syntax highlighting as it will work out of the box.

 _If for any reason the injections become problematic then please report an issue._